Spaces — Built-in Tools

 - Skills Catalog — the third path: reusable skill packs with embedded tools

-- Agent Templates — where template-level built-in tool opt-ins live
+- Agent Templates — legacy/template-backed built-in tool opt-ins